040code/040code/_posts/2018-01-25-fargate_with_terraform.md

   execution_role_arn       = "${aws_iam_role.ecs_tasks_execution_role.arn}"
 }
 ```
-Time to verify the code is working by a `terraform apply`
+Time to verify the code is working by executing a `terraform apply`

 <asciinema-player src="{{ site.baseurl }}/assets/2018-01-25_fargate/asciinema/fargate-terraform-2.json"
   cols="166" rows="15" autoplay="true" loop="true" speed="1.0">
 </asciinema-player>

-We have still nothing running but you can already see the different part in de AWS console.
-We have now a VPC, CloudWatch log group, ECS cluster and task available.
+We have still nothing running but you can already see the different parts in de AWS console.
+We have now a VPC, CloudWatch log group, ECS cluster and task definition available.
 The next logical step in de AWS console would be to create the service, and find out at the latest step that you need to create a load balancer first.
 So in code we will define the load balancer first.
 The load balancer will route traffic via HTTP to the container.

 ```
 resource "aws_security_group" "alb_sg" {